jingjie-wan/Cybersecurity-Demo/README.md

-# Phishing Email Detection System on Streamlit
+# Phishing Email Detection System
-An interactive **cybersecurity monitoring dashboard** built with **Streamlit**, designed to visualize phishing email trends, response actions, and user impact.
+An interactive **cybersecurity monitoring dashboard** built with **Streamlit**, designed to detect anomalies in company email system, suggest response actions, and visualize phishing email trends, response actions, and user impact.

+Directly check the demo system with [link](https://cybersecurity-demo-iriswan.streamlit.app)

 The app can either:

 * Use a local CSV dataset (mocked or exported from an ETL pipeline), or